socheataloch-blip/rubric-student/README.md

 # rubric-student
-Interactive presentation rubric for students — Royal University of Phnom Penh, Faculty of Science, Ms. Loch Socheata
+Interactive presentation rubric for students — Royal University of Phnom Penh, Faculty of Science, Department of Physics, Ms. Loch Socheata